-Based on news that Apple has come to an agreement with Sony for the latter company to provide LiDAR scanners for the next three years it is thought that all iPhone 13 models will feature LiDAR (this technology is currently only offered by the iPhone 12 Pro and Pro Max models).
+Based on news of a three-year supplier agreement with Sony, it's thought that all iPhone 13 models will feature LiDAR.
+This technology is currently only offered by the iPhone 12 Pro and Pro Max models.

 The LiDAR technology enables users to measure and map a 3D space.
-This can be used for probably for AR (e.g games and interior design), and for photography improvements (e.g focusing in the dark or low light).
+This can be used for AR applications (such as games and interior design), and for photography improvements (focusing in low light).
 Read our guide to LiDAR for more information.